JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 One issue with `if` statements is that we have to evaluate each of them in order until we reach one that is valid.
 This means, in a worst case scenario, where the valid condition is the last one.
 We have to do all the work contained within the `if` statements before it.

-While sometimes this is neccessary, if we're just comparing two integer values like this:
+While sometimes this is necessary, if we're just comparing two integer values like this:

 ```
 if (Integer == 0)